Dundee Airport: History

 On 29 May 2007, services to Birmingham and Belfast City operated by FlyWhoosh, using ATR 42 aircraft, started.
 The company, which was effectively only a ticket agent, used the services of a Polish airline White Eagle Aviation (WEA), which based an aircraft at Dundee Airport.
 In December 2007 these services ceased, amid some confusion as to what exactly caused the termination of services.

 On 3 March 2008, Loganair announced that it would recommence the routes that had been operated by FlyWhoosh in May 2008, under the new Flybe franchise.
 Three weekday return flights were introduced between Dundee and Birmingham, with one return flight on Sundays and a daily weekday return flight between Dundee and Belfast City Airport, with one return flight also operating on Sundays.
 The company used Saab 340 aircraft on these routes.

 In October 2012, Loganair announced the closure of flights to Belfast City and Birmingham on behalf of Flybe, because of decline in passengers loads and high fuel costs as the reason for closure, leaving CityJet with its route to London-City as the only scheduled carrier in Dundee.

 December 2013, CityJet announced it would be dropping the last remaining scheduled route from Dundee to London City Airport in March 2014, putting the airport's future in doubt.

 January 2014, HIAL announced that Loganair with its Flybe franchise would take over from City Jet and commence twice-daily flights to London Stansted, once the London City route had withdrawn in March 2014 by City Jet.

 Loganair

 In September 2017 Loganair became an independent airline operating in its own right.
 Experts said this would give the airline more freedom to operate more flights, and speculated that Dundee would figure among these additional flights.
-As of May 2022 the airline currently operates to London City, Belfast City & Sumburgh airports, using an ATR 42-500 with capacity of 48 seats.
+As of February 2024 the airline currently operates to London Heathrow, Kirkwall & Sumburgh airports, using an ATR 42-500 with capacity of 48 seats.

 Tayside Aviation

-Tayside Aviation operates a training facility and engineering workshop at the airport.
+Until it ceased trading on 20 April 2023, Tayside Aviation operated a training facility and engineering workshop at the airport.
 This was supplemented by a maintenance hangar built in 1982.
-Their operations form the substantial part of the light aircraft movements at the airport, being, among other things, sole contractor to the Air Cadet Organisation to provide Light Aircraft Flying Scholarships to RAF cadets.
+Their operations formed the substantial part of the light aircraft movements at the airport, being, among other things, sole contractor to the Air Cadet Organisation to provide Light Aircraft Flying Scholarships to RAF cadets.